 Looking at particular spaces is fun, but how do they compare?
 By making sure that we packed and rolled different spaces to take up a similar area per pixel, we made different modes of transportation directly comparable, as in a giant bar chart in which the brush is made up of real street and parking spot shapes.

 The mobility triangle shows how people move in each city - how much by car, bike, or public transport.
 Each dot stands for one city.
-A dot in the top triangle means people in that city only move by car, a dot in the bottom left corner means they only use bikes, and a dot in the bottom right corner means they only use public transportation like trams.
+A dot in the top triangle means people in that city only move by car, a dot in the bottom right corner means they only use bikes, and a dot in the bottom left corner means they only use public transportation like trams.
 A dot in the very middle means an even share of 33.33% of every these three forms of transportation is used.
 This is called the "modal split" - based on data that is regularly measured and available for most cities.

 100% of anything won't do it - it's in the mix.

 To each dot, we attached a second dot that shows how much space a city has allocated for moving around with this particular transit mode.
 In total these are all the parking lots and street areas you can explore in What the Street!?, condensed into one single data point.
 If first and second dots coincide, this would mean that city space is allocated in a fair way towards all forms of mobility: cars, bikes, and trams.
 All of them get the same fraction of space that they "deserve" from their usage.

 In reality, however, the triangle shows that space is allocated somewhat unfair: cars get much more space than they "deserve" - and bikes typically get much less.
 On top of that, the problem is even worse than it looks: Cars having more infrastructure will encourage more people to use a car, which in turn will encourage city planners to invest into more car infrastructure - after all, people seemingly want more cars!